abdoo5xp/TinyML_ITI_41/README.md

 # Packages Installation :
 you should run the following commands on your cmd -->

-pip install opencv-python
+pip install opencv-python \n
-pip install tensorflow
+pip install tensorflow \n
-pip install numpy
+pip install numpy \n

 # How to use :
 1- Download the code files on your laptop.